apple patient

 In iOS 15, Apple added separation alerts to the Find My app that notify you when you leave an AirTag or other Apple device behind.
 Separation alerts also support Find My-enabled third-party accessories.

-Called “Notify when left behind,” the new Find My separation alerts or notifications will notify you every time you are separated from your personal item or Apple device in an unfamiliar location, which can be very helpful – both when traveling and in everyday life. function automatically sets your home as a trusted location (a place where you often leave your items and don't want to be notified every time - your home?!), so you'll need to add your home address to your contact card in the Contacts app before enabling the feature.
+Called “Notify me when left behind,” the new Find My separation alerts or notifications inform you every time you are separated from your personal belongings or Apple device in an unfamiliar location, which can be quite helpful – both when traveling and in everyday life. function automatically sets your home as a trusted location (a place where you often leave your items and don't want to be notified every time - your home?!), so you'll need to add your home address to your contact card in the Contacts app before enabling the feature.

 Notify when left behind: How to activate the function in iOS 15